-We really are still at the beginning of our journey towards using data creatively and currently have a heavy reliance on a few models built by a few large organizations.
+There's so much to explore on our journey to using data creatively.
+Curious data people will drive new kinds of innovation and creativity that we've never seen before.
 The use cases that marketers apply to these models have not previously been tested, and as such, are often supplied without warranty or liability for the consequences.
 This will fall to the marketer and the brand.